IanLuan/pyvid/README.md

 # pyvid
-Django App for Covid test schedule.
+Web App for scheduling covid tests made with Python/Django and PostgreSQL